lshapiro1/415Project/README.md

 # Next

- * For course show page for admin: show number students
-    * Link to questions for course

  * For question index page for admin: show questions and polls, button to create new question, for each question button to make new poll
  * When redirecting a student to courses_index, potentially redirect to show page if they're just in one course, or to the *right* course page if it's the right time/day
- * For poll controller, bar student from going to anything

  * For poll index page show each poll, number of responses, whether open/closed
  * For poll show page, show response details
  * new/create for question
  * new/create for poll
- * scope on course to get currently open poll